Competition for Corporate Charters and the Lesson of Takeover Statutes, 61 Fordham Law Review 843 (1993)

 Date of Authorship for this Version

 Romano, Roberta, "Competition for Corporate Charters and the Lesson of Takeover Statutes" (1993).
 Faculty Scholarship Series.
-Paper 1955.
+1955.